-- 6.1 The Licensing Authority has adopted a Statement of Licensing Policy in accordance with section 5 of the Licensing Act 2003. - 6.2 Whilst having regard to the general principles within the Statement, Members may wish to consider the following: - 6.2.1 The representation relates to the Prevention of Public Nuisance Objectives.
-The Licensing Authority sets out at paragraph 9 of its Statement of Licensing Policy how it will deal with representations under these objectives. - 6.3 Members should provide reason(s) for any decision taken and should set out they reasoning where they determine to depart in any way from the Policy or Guidance.
+- 6.1 The Licensing Authority has adopted a Statement of Licensing Policy in accordance with section 5 of the Licensing Act 2003. - 6.2 Whilst having regard to the general principles within the Statement, Members may wish to consider the following: - 6.2.1 The representations received relate to the Prevention of Public Nuisance and the Prevention of Crime and Disorder Objectives.
+The Licensing Authority sets out a paragraph 7 and 9 of its Statement of Licensing Policy how it will deal with representations under these objectives. - 6.2.2 The Statement of Licensing Policy also deals with issues of Anti-social behaviour at paragraph 6. - 6.3 Members should provide reason(s) for any decision taken and should set out they reasoning where they determine to depart in any way from the Policy or Guidance.